 Meagan's expert tip: Pack a picnic and plan to hang out a few hours.

 Mt.
 Scott Community Center & Pool is home to another one of Portland's remarkable indoor pool facilities and it also has an indoor roller skating rink.
 Their pool offers an open swim time everyday in addition to lessons.
 The pool has a lazy river, two slides, a hot tub, a zero entry pool, and a 6 lane lap pool.
 Mt.
 Scott also has a nice size playground outside and a traversing bouldering wall inside.
 The community center also offers various classes for all ages.
-The best part of play here is that everything they offer is extremely affordable.
+The best part of play here is that everything they offer is extremely affordable, especially on family night.

 Recommended for Things to Do with Kids because: Mt.
 Scott has a large indoor swimming pool and a roller skating rink.

 Meagan's expert tip: Visit on a family fun night when they offer even more activities for free.

 Spanning 64 acres in Washington Park, the massive Oregon Zoo offers children the chance to see their favorite animals up close and is one of the largest attractions in Oregon.
 Here, more than 1,000 animals reside in natural, expertly designed habitats like Cascade Canyon Trail, home to black bears, bobcats, bald eagles and river otters.
 Other exciting exhibits include the Pacific Shores, which features sea otters, polar bears and sea lions.
 Also, on most days they have a live bird show on the main lawn.
 Kids especially love the Zoo Railway, a winding one-mile ride around the grounds' perimeter.
 Kids also love seeing the elephants and the lions.